0065paula/docs/doc_h5.md

 13. `chmod 646 /var/www/html/sites/default/settings.php`
 14. `service httpd start`

-<h4>Configure the primary_db</h4>
+<h4>Configure the primarydb</h4>
-SSH into the 'primary_db' instance and write the following commands in order to configure the databases:
+SSH into the 'primarydb' instance and write the following commands in order to configure the databases:

 1. `sudo su -`
 2. `chkconfig mysqld on`